karthik25/SimpleRules/ReadMe.md

 }
 ```

+As of now the rule metadata class has to contain the same set of properties (or more) that are present in the class that you intend to validate (`User`).
+And with respect to the data types, it can also be just an `object`.
 When you make the same call to `Validate` as before with a list of users, you will get the same results as before, an `Errors` property with 3 errors!
 There is more, move on to the next topic!

 ### Specify Metadata During Setup